enda-mullally/EMHasher/README.md

 v1.1.63 - Upgraded to WinAppSDK 1.8.1 and updated UI.

 ### 15/Nov/2025 ###
-v1.1.64 - Upgraded packages + .NET 10 upgrade & Added 'Show file location' button to the File Information tab
+v1.1.64 - Upgraded packages + .NET 10 upgrade & Added 'Show file location' button to the File Information tab.

 ### 24/Nov/2025 ###
 v1.1.65 - Added a 'Search this hash on VirusTotal' button to the SHA-256 calculation tab.
 Note: Only the hash value itself is searched.